Profile your data

 Timestamp Analysis

-The Timestamp Analysis displays a chart showing the number of rows (y-axis) associated with the timestamp value on the x-axis.
+The Timestamp Analysis displays a chart showing the row count (y-axis) associated with each timestamp value on the x-axis.
 You can hover over a timestamp value on the chart to see more details.

 Below the chart is the timestamp data delay, which is the profile collection time minus the maximum timestamp value in the profiled data.